fenio/k8s-truenas/README.md

 }
 EOF
 ```
-Slash at the beginning of lines means you have to run it as root.
+Slash at the beginning of lines means you have to run them as root.
 So in case you're on Ubuntu just add sudo in front of these commands.
 In case of Fedora/RedHat based systems something like that should also work:
 ```
 # dnf install -y lsscsi iscsi-initiator-utils sg3_utils device-mapper-multipath